sallamy2580/goframe2.0-fullstack/README.md

 # hotgo

-#### HotGo 是一个基于 vue 和 goframe2.0 开发的全栈前后端分离的开发基础平台和移动应用平台，集成jwt鉴权，动态路由，动态菜单，casbin鉴权，消息队列，定时任务等功能，提供多种常用场景文件，让您把更多时间专注在业务开发上。
+#### HotGo is a full-stack development base platform and mobile application platform based on vue and goframe2.0 with front-end and back-end separation.
+It integrates jwt authentication, dynamic routing, dynamic menu, casbin authentication, message queue, timed tasks and other functions.
+A variety of common scene files, allowing you to focus more time on business development

-## 技术选型
+## Technical selection

-* 后端：用 goframe2.0 快速搭建基础API，goframe2.0 是一个go语言编写的Web框架。
+* Backend: Use goframe2.0 to quickly build basic API, goframe2.0 is a web framework written in go language.
-* 前端：用基于 JeeSite Mobile Uni-App+aidex-sharp 构建基础页面。
+* Front-end: Build basic pages based on JeeSite Mobile Uni-App+aidex-sharp.
-* 数据库：采用MySql(8.0)版本，使用 gorm 实现对数据库的基本操作。
+* Database: Using MySql (8.0) version, use gorm to implement basic operations on the database.
-* 缓存：使用Redis实现记录当前活跃用户的jwt令牌并实现多点登录限制。
+* Cache: Use Redis to record the jwt token of the current active user and implement multi-sign-on restrictions.
-* API文档：使用Swagger构建自动化文档。
+* API Documentation: Use Swagger to build automated documentation.
-* 消息队列：同时兼容 kafka、redis、rocketmq，一键配置切换到自己想用的MQ。
+* Message queue: Compatible with kafka, redis, rocketmq at the same time, one-click configuration to switch to the MQ you want to use.

-## 系统截图
+## System screenshot
-#### * web端
+#### * web side

 ![image](https://user-images.githubusercontent.com/26652343/155689571-e6a0a5a3-011b-44cc-b84b-a1c82301b207.png)